-If you have ever seen the northern lights, you’ll understand what I mean when I say they are like an illusion.
+If you have ever seen the northern lights, you’ll understand what I mean when I say, they are like an illusion.
 At first, you are not sure if you see them.
 They fade in and out.
 Your eyes and brain struggle to connect.
 Finally, it’s unmistakable.
-The northern lights beam a ray of green across the sky.
+A a ray of green streaks across the sky.
 It’s mesmerizing.
 So mesmerizing, you forget to take a photo.

-This is my journey to get the perfect northern lights photo, and why I’m desperate to try again.
+This is my journey of chasing the northern lights through Norway and Finland to get the perfect photo.
+It includes the photography lessons I learned while trying to get that perfect shot, and you’ll see why I’m desperate to try again.

 After doing our research on the northern lights, Jeremy and I agreed that Norway seemed to be one of the best places to see them.
 Specifically, the northern city of Tromsø.

 As we had 10 days for this December trip, we decided to make an adventure of getting to Tromsø.

 We started in Oslo and made our way by train to the city of Trondheim.
 From Trondheim, we boarded the northbound Hurtigruten ship to Tromsø.

 In the Sky Came a Light

 It was on the Hurtigruten that we would experience the northern lights for the first time.

 The boat left Trondheim at mid-day, but it still took 24 hours to reach the small town of Bodo, our midway point.

 Bodo was an amazing little place about 50 miles North of the Arctic Circle.
 The further we headed north, the shorter the daylight.
 By the time we hit Bodo, only around an hour of sunlight greeted us.